-It is every equity analyst’s dream to land into one of the best equity research firms.
+Every equity analyst’s dream is to land on one of the best equity research firms.
 Working in such companies will give a good kick-start to one’s career.
-The right kind of learning, exposure, organization culture and experience will help to build the right career path.
+The right kind of learning, exposure, organizational culture, and experience will help build the right career path.

 Types of Equity Research Firms

 There are two types of equity research firms – buy-side and sell-side.

 As the name suggests, the main function of buy-side firms is to buy securities.
 They are the ones who invest heavily in the markets.
 They pool up money from different sources (or their clients) and invest in them to receive better returns.
 These companies have a dedicated team to conduct in-depth equity research and suggest the best stocks to buy.
 Examples of buy-side equity research firms are pension funds, asset management firms, insurance companies, etc.

 Equity Research Sell-Side Firms